Rubyhunt2144/EdgeAgroChain-X/README.md

 ### 🌱 What It Does

-* Monitors environmental conditions using IoT sensors
+* Monitors environmental conditions using IoT sensors (incl.
+GPS)
 * Analyzes and smooths sensor data with EMA (Exponential Moving Average)
 * Generates AI-based irrigation and control recommendations
 * Triggers actuators automatically or via manual override